-This easy chicken pot pie is a rich, creamy, cozy stew that’s diabetic-friendly!
+This easy chicken pot pie is a rich, creamy, cozy stew that’s diabetes-friendly!
 Serve with a cheesy biscuit for a healthier twist on comfort food.

 As a kid, I always loved chicken pot pie.
 Any time I was getting over being sick, it’s what my Mom would make to lift my spirits.
 And it ALWAYS hit the spot.

-Unfortunately, the traditional version of my beloved comfort food isn’t very diabetic-friendly or heart-healthy.
-That’s why I decided to make a diabetic chicken pot pie that would bring me the same level of comfort without all the carbs, calories, or fat!
+Unfortunately, the traditional version of my beloved comfort food isn’t very diabetes-friendly or heart-healthy.
+That’s why I decided to make a healthy chicken pot pie recipe that would bring me the same level of comfort without all the carbs, calories, or fat!

 This recipe may be lighter, but it still has that wonderfully rich, creamy stew you’d find in a typical pot pie.
 Instead of a crust, I like to serve mine with a buttery cheddar-chive biscuit on the side.